Tervel Zamfirov

 Tervel Zamfirov (Тервел Замфиров; born 22 February 2005) is a Bulgarian snowboarder specializing in parallel slalom and parallel giant slalom disciplines.

 Career

 In January 2025, Zamfirov competed at the 2025 Winter World University Games and won a gold medal in the parallel giant slalom event.
 In March 2025, he represented Bulgaria at the 2025 Snowboarding World Championships and won a gold medal in the parallel slalom event, defeating Arvid Auner by .40 seconds.
 He became the first Bulgarian to medal at the FIS Snowboard World Championships.

+Zamfirov represented Bulgaria at the 2026 Winter Olympics and won a bronze medal in the parallel giant slalom event, defeating Tim Mastnak in a photo finish.
+This was the seventh Winter Olympic Games medal for Bulgaria, and the first medal won by the nation in 20 years.